 This delicious Marinara Sauce is prepared with simple ingredients and is so EASY to make in just 35 minutes.
 You’ll never want to use store-bought again!

-Serve it over your favorite pasta, use it in chicken Parmesan, or as a dipping sauce for calzones… this sauce can be used in so many ways!
+Serve it over your favorite pasta or use it in chicken Parmesan, baked ravioli, lasagna soup, or as a dipping sauce for calzones… this sauce can be used in so many ways!
 I suggest making a double batch because it freezes beautifully, as well.

 Marinara Sauce Ingredients

 - Crushed tomatoes – canned

 - Salt and black pepper – feel free to adjust the amounts to your taste!

 - Crushed red pepper flakes – I only use a pinch of red pepper flakes and this sauce is not overly hot or spicy at all.
 Feel free to omit them (or increase the amount if you love heat!).

 - Bay leaf

 Following is a brief overview – please see the recipe card for full detailed instructions and ingredient amounts.

 - Cook onion in olive oil in a medium saucepan over medium high heat.
 Add garlic and cook an additional 30 seconds.